Influence of a mortality trade-off on the spreading rate of cane toads fronts: Introduction

 \subsection{Acknowledgements}

 EB is very grateful to the University of Sydney, where the present work has been initiated, for its hospitality.
 The authors thank the University of Cambridge for its hospitality.
 The authors thank warmly Vincent Calvez for early discussions about this problem, and for a careful reading of the manuscript.
 CH thanks Alessandro Carlotto, Boaz Haberman, and Otis Chodosh for discussions about geometry and heat kernel estimates, which, while meant for earlier projects, found an application in this manuscript.
 Part of this work was performed within the framework of the LABEX MILYON (ANR- 10-LABX-0070) of Universit\'e de Lyon, within the program ``Investissements d'Avenir'' (ANR-11- IDEX-0007) operated by the French National Research Agency (ANR).
 In addition, this project has received funding from the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation programme (grant agreement No 639638) and under the MATKIT starting grant.
 MHC and PSK were funded in part by the Australian Research Council (ARC) Discovery Project (DP160101597).
+We thank the anonymous referees for a close reading of the manuscript and very helpful suggestions.